NgocNhanNe/M-Expense-Application/README.md

 Requirement to run the source code:
 1. You need to download Java SE Development Kit (JDK version 1.0).
-2. An Android device or simulator anroid device with android version 5.0 or API 30 and above.
+2. An Android device or simulator android device with android version 5.0 or API 30 and above.
 In my project, I run on an android device version 12.0 (API 30)
 3. You need to download the Android Studio lasted version.

 Guide for running the application: